-Therapist abuse is not a mutual affair between consenting adults.
+A toxic relationship between a therapist and client is not a mutual affair between consenting adults.
 A patient is not able to provide consent in such an imbalanced relationship.
 The professional holds all the power!

 I needed help desperately, but family and friends didn’t understand.
 Most of the time I didn’t even understand.
 When loved ones did offer words of encouragement, it usually made me feel worse.
 Some told me to look past the abuse and try and find the positives in my experience with the doctor.
 Others defended the doctor by suggesting he had a breakdown of some kind or a momentary lapse in judgement.

 In time, I reached out to a couple attorneys and they continued the abuse with their hurtful questions: Why did you stay?
 Why did you go back?
 It heaped on more shame, more self-hatred.
 Didn’t they understand that I was desperate for that answer myself?
 No, they didn’t.
 Well meaning but uneducated, they prolonged the abuse.